Get Your Garden Schedule Into Shape!

 Also, you can use the VegPlotter to predict when is the right time to sow, harvest, or complete other gardening tasks.
 The main idea behind this planner is to help users never forget what they need to plant and when they need to do it.

 Another plus of the app is its generous database of plants and the thoroughly researched “GrowGuides” for each type of plant.

 There is even a reminder for gardeners who plan to use crop rotations, as VegPlotter will remind them when a crop rotation is complete.
 There are many other useful features (hardscapes come to mind) in this garden planner, but the biggest bonus is that it is completely free.

-You can, however, help the team keep the servers running by making a small donation.
-It is worth noting that all that data that gets saved on their website needs to be stored on real, physical servers.
+You can, however, help the team keep the servers running by making a small donation since all that data that gets saved on their website needs to be stored on real, physical servers.

 CONS: The only downside we could find is that you need to register to use the tool.
 However, the step is absolutely necessary if you want to save your work and resume the garden planning later on.